Network Manager⚓️

 Description

-event is invoked when the client establishes a successful connection with the server.
+The OnClientConnected event is invoked when the client establishes a successful connection with the server.
 This event allows developers to execute custom logic upon client connection, such as initializing UI elements, loading player data, or notifying the user of the connection status.

 Example